faq’s

 • Never leave wax melts or burners unattended while in use.

-• Do not overfill the dish or burner with wax.
+• Do not overfill the burner dish with wax.

-• For external use only — do not eat.
+• For external use only – do not ingest.

-• Keep wax melts away from children and pets to prevent ingestion or accidental contact.
+• Keep out of reach of children and pets to prevent accidental contact or ingestion.

 • Do not add fragrance oils, essential oils, water, or any other substances to the wax or burner.

-• Allow the burner and wax to cool completely before moving it or removing used wax.
+• Allow the wax and burner to cool completely before handling, moving, or removing used wax.

-• Always place your burner on a heatproof, stable surface away from drafts, fabrics, and flammable materials.
+• Always place the burner on a stable, heat-resistant surface, away from drafts, fabrics, and flammable materials.

 What Is a Wax Melt?

-A wax melt is a wickless, scented piece of wax designed to be melted in either an electric burner or a tea-light warmer.
-As the wax gently heats, it releases a long-lasting, highly fragranced aroma into your home — without the need for an open flame.
+A wax melt is a wick-free, fragranced piece of wax designed to be gently heated in an electric burner or tea-light warmer.
+As it melts, it releases a rich, long-lasting scent, effortlessly filling your space with fragrance — all without the need for a traditional candle.

 How Do I Use a Wax Melt?

-Simply snap off your desired amount from one of our wax melt snap bars and place it into your burner or warmer.
-As the wax heats, it will melt and release your chosen fragrance throughout your home.
+Using a wax melt is simple and effortless.
+Snap off your desired amount from one of our wax melt bars and place it into the dish of your burner or warmer.
+As the wax gently heats, it melts to release a beautifully rich fragrance, filling your space with long-lasting scent.

-We recommend using 1–2 squares at a time.
-Each snap bar contains 10 squares, providing approximately 60 hours of burn time in total.
+For best results, we recommend using 1–2 squares at a time.
+Each snap bar contains 10 individually sized squares, offering approximately 60 hours of total fragrance.

 How Do I Remove the Wax?

-The easiest way to remove used wax is to gently warm the burner for no more than 15 seconds until the wax softens.
-Then, lightly press one edge — the wax should pop out cleanly and can be disposed of according to your local waste guidelines.
+To remove used wax, gently warm your burner for no more than 10–15 seconds until the wax slightly softens.
+Carefully press one edge, and the wax should lift out cleanly in one piece.
+Dispose of the used wax in line with your local waste guidelines.

-If you choose to clean your burner with water, always ensure the dish is completely dry before using it again, as moisture can affect both performance and safety.
+If you prefer to clean your burner with water, ensure the dish is completely cool beforehand and thoroughly dry before reuse, as any moisture can affect both performance and safety.

 What Does “Scent Throw” Mean?